conservation-decisions/smsPOMDP/README.md

 The main application of the package is also available: https://conservation-decisions.shinyapps.io/smsPOMDP/

+We present our main application in the following article: https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13501

 ## Problem definition

 Our problem is defined by a state space, `states`, representing the